SU crashes out of ACC Tournament in largest loss of the year, falls to NC State 83-58

 GREENSBORO, N.C. — No matter how many combo dribbles Dyaisha Fair performed around the perimeter, she couldn’t shake NC State’s Madison Hayes.

-Near the end of the third quarter, Fair went between the legs twice before stepping back and launching a 3-pointer that shot fell short.
-And, when Hayes couldn’t stay in front, a double-team would come, forcing Fair to put up an ill-advised attempt or pass back to the perimeter.
+Near the end of the third quarter, Fair went between the legs twice but couldn’t wriggle free.
+The moment Hayes sagged off, Fair stepped back to launch a 3-pointer that fell short.
+The few times that Hayes couldn’t stay in front, a double-team would come, forcing Fair to put up an ill-advised attempt or pass back to the perimeter for SU’s offense to reset.

+“We know she’s a great player and great scorer, but we just had to help on her,” said NC State guard Jakia Brown-Turner.
+“Actually when she drove in the lane, we had to clog the lane up and make it hard for her.
+But Madison was on her most of the game, and she locked her down.”

+Fair, an All-ACC First Team honoree, finished with 11 points on 4-17 shooting.

 The last time Syracuse played the Wolfpack, NC State squeaked by at the JMA Wireless Dome, winning 56-54 on New Year’s Day.
 This time, it was a completely different story.
-From start to finish, behind a sea of red, NC State (20-10, 9-9 ACC) led comfortably, preventing Syracuse (18-12, 9-9 ACC) from ever drawing close in an 83-58 win.
+From start to finish, behind a home crowd sea of red, NC State (20-10, 9-9 ACC) defeated Syracuse (18-12, 9-9 ACC) 83-58.
 The Orange shot just 33% from the field compared to NC State’s 61% in their worst loss of the season.

 But NC State quickly caught up, carrying its momentum through the first quarter to lead 17-12.
 Converting on second-chance opportunities as a part of a lopsided 9-3 rebounding edge, the Wolfpack started to control play.